BirdeeHub/nixCats-nvim/nix/templates/kickstart-nvim/README.md

 then to build, `nix build .`

-and the result will be found at `./result/bin/nixCats` (or with a different name if you changed it before building)
+and the result will be found at `./result/bin/nvim`

 It also can work without any nix whatsoever.
 It has been adapted such that it works either way!